Noah6544/Daily-Picture-Aligner/README.md

 # Daily-Picture-Aligner
+*looking for a more updated, working version?
+Checkout the development branch!
+It's not ready for user input, so you'll have to do some modification of the python file itself, but you can align photos there!*
+<br><br>
 This program is intended to take all photos in a folder and align them automatically based on a given feature (eye, hair, eyebrow, etc.).
 This project is using opencv to handle opening, displaying, and translating images.
 MediaPipe provides 468 facial landmarks to extract and calculate with.